MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 You can follow along in a notebook one of two ways:

-- open and run the built-in notebook in the Data Science experience,
+- Open and run the built-in notebook in the Data Science experience.
-- or upload your notebook from GitHub to the Data Science experience.
+- Upload your notebook from GitHub to the Data Science experience.

 #### Open built-in notebook